szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Entangle more powerful and relevant for druids and shamans (270)

 Entangle saves are quite generous for the targets and, as such, very difficult to pull off at higher levels.
-It's such a stereotypical staple ability for druids that it feels wrong to leave druids without them because it becomes very quickly useless.
+It's such a hallmark ability for druids that it feels wrong to leave druids without them because it becomes very quickly useless.
 Additionally, the Armor Class debuff improves to -3 and limits APR to 1 while the character is being held by the vines.
 It also will make creatures that are too big or have unusual qualities immune to it (dragons, shadows, slimes...).

 This component also patches other sources of Entanglement to reflect the same properties where it applies, such as in the Short Sword of Mask.